 Our team are proven PK-12 educators with a passion for effective teaching, student learning and equity.
 The Teacher Professional Education team creates workshops and fellowship offerings, facilitates sessions, and works directly with our partners to identify the right offerings for their staff and ensure their success.

 Dr. Sarah Marder-Eppstein

-As Managing Director of Professional Education, Teacher Programs, Dr. Sarah Marder-Eppstein oversees all aspects of professional learning opportunities for teachers at Relay.
-Prior to joining professional education, Dr. Marder-Eppstein co-led degree-granting programming for over 1,500 teachers in Relay’s online campus and taught elementary methods and general pedagogy coursework.
+As Vice President of Teacher Professional Education, Dr. Sarah Marder-Eppstein oversees all aspects of professional learning opportunities for teachers Prior to joining Teacher Professional Education, Dr. Marder-Eppstein co-led degree-granting programming for over 1,500 teachers enrolled in Relay’s online campus and taught elementary methods and general pedagogy coursework.
 Dr. Marder-Eppstein also ran the annual Educator Summit conference for six years in partnership with the Character Lab, serving thousands of educators from around the world.